Seminar · Fellowship · Research

 Cost Free (accommodation & catering covered)

-Application deadline: 8th March 2026
+Application deadline: 22nd March (passed)

 The AFFINE Superintelligence Alignment Seminar is a one-month intensive designed to give promising newcomers an opportunity to acquire deep understanding of the core problems of superintelligence alignment.